ianhorswill/DPGD/Source/50 Exercises/10 Making grammars/40 Stories.md

 pagetitle: Very simple story grammars
 status: alpha
 ---
-Here's the beginnings of a grammar for a simple story:
+Here's an incomplete grammar for a simple story.
+Try running `[Story]` a few times, and then complete the story as you like.
 ```Step
 # Try: [Story]
 Story: